 In general, when creating your holistic business, you have to focus on a base color (which will be the more used or representative in your content) and maybe two secondary tones to give support to the first one.
 These colors should create visual harmony.

-Emotions and adjectives are really powerful because they can drive our decision-making.
+are really powerful because they can drive our decision-making.
 In that terms, your brand has to cultivate and strengthen this connection with its target, choosing the right brand colors will be helpful to achieve this goal.